leonimanuel/nytimes-scraper/README.md

 ## Code of Conduct

-Everyone interacting in the Nytimes::Scraper project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/nytimes-scraper/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the New York Times Scraper's project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/[USERNAME]/nytimes-scraper/blob/master/CODE_OF_CONDUCT.md).